devicehive/devicehive-arduino/DeviceHive/examples/PinCtrl/README.md

   - `22` - analog input
   - `23` - analog input with pull-up resistor

-For example, to set pin `2` to the output, client application should send the following command:
+To set pin `2` as a digital output, client application should send the following command:

 ~~~{.js}
 {